danielrojaslozano/danielrojaslozano.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the department of Political Science at the [University of British Columbia](https://politics.ubc.ca/graduate/).
-I study the political economy of redistribution and redistributive preferences in economic elites.
-Specifically, I research under what conditions the wealthy in developing democracies are more likely to support redistributive policies.
+I study the political economy of developing democracies, with a regional focus on Latin America.
+My research interests include inequality, preferences for redistribution, and migration.
+In my dissertation, I investigate why economic elites fear prospective left-wing governments and how they respond to growing support for left-wing candidates.
 I use quantitative methods to answer my research questions.

-When I'm not doing research, I'm cooking.